 The Sao Paulo native began his soccer career with Sao Paulo FC and Arsenal before coming to the United States to play for the LA Galaxy in 2005, winning the MLS Cup and Lamar Hunt U.S. Open Cup in his first season.
 He’s also played for Toronto FC and Chivas USA in MLS, becoming an MLS All-Star in 2009 before going on loan to Tigres UANL in Mexico.
 Sporting Kansas City acquired Nagamura in November 2011 and he scored the winning penalty kick in the 2012 Lamar Hunt U.S. Open Cup Final shootout at Sporting Park.

 2013: MLS: Nagamura started 17 matches as a midfielder in 2013.
-He gained his first assist of the season during Sporting's 4-0 win over Chivas USA.
+He earned his first assist of the season during Sporting's 4-0 win over Chivas USA.
 Playoffs: Appeared in four matches during the MLS Cup Playoffs.
 Played 97 minutes in second leg of Eastern Conference Semifinal series, his first appearance in nearly two months for Sporting KC.
 Started and played 90 minutes in each of the Eastern Conference Championship matches vs. the Houston Dynamo.
 Played full-time and converted his penalty kick in the MLS Cup Final shootout vs. Real Salt Lake.
 CCL: Started and played 78 minutes in a 2-0 win at CD Olimpia on August 27.
 Open Cup: Started and played 90 minutes in a 1-0 loss to Orlando City SC on June 12.

 2012: Nagamura appeared in 27 games for Sporting Kansas City during the 2012 regular season.
 Nagamura’s lone goal came as an equalizer in the 60th minute in Sporting KC’s 2-1 victory over Toronto FC on September 1 at Sporting Park (Video).
 Nagamura also notched the game-winning assist in the victory.
 Nagamura also scored the first and last goals in Sporting Kansas City’s run for the 2012 Lamara Hunt U.S. Open Cup.
 Nagamura opened the scoring in the tournament on May 29 in the 47th minute, helping Sporting KC earn the 3-2 victory over Orlando City SC before converting the winning penalty kick during te shoot-out in which Sporting won the 2012 Lamar Hunt U.S. Open Cup on August 8th (Video).